When and How To Refinance a Personal Loan

 When it’s a good idea to refinance a personal loan

-• Your credit score has improved.
+Your credit score has improved.
 If your credit score has improved substantially since you got your original loan, you might get a lower interest rate by refinancing.
 A lower interest rate can save you money over the life of the loan.

-• You need lower payments.
+You need lower payments.
 When you need to lower your monthly payments, think about refinancing into a longer-term loan.
-This should lower your payment, but it will also increase the total amount of interest charges you’ll pay over time.
+This should lower your payment, but it will also increase the total amount of interest you’ll pay over time.

-• You want to pay off the loan faster.
+You want to pay the loan off faster.
 If you want to pay off your loan faster, consider refinancing into a shorter loan term.
 Your monthly payment will go up if you go this route, but you’ll save on interest costs.

 When you should wait to refinance a personal loan

-And, here are three signs you should wait to refinance:
+Here are three signs you should wait to refinance:

-• You can’t afford your debt, even after refinancing.
+You can’t afford your debt, even after refinancing.
 Refinancing won’t change how much you owe.
 If you have more debt than you can pay, it might be time to consider bankruptcy or debt relief.

 How we chose the best personal loan refinancing lenders